Devanshur08/Kagzi-Website/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/21228101-68cf-4dd9-bd56-29562c75abdc) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: